 • 2 pairs of tennis shoes

-• 2 pairs of jeans (must have if horseback riding)
+• 2 pairs of jeans (if horseback riding)

-• Riding boots with heel (must have if horseback riding)
+• Riding boots with very defined heels (if horseback riding)

 • Horseback riding helmet (must have if riding – must be ASTM/SEI certified).
 These can be purchased in advance through our online camp store.